BTHgruppen/PThreadsDV2544project/README.txt

 Tasks:
 ==================================================
 --------------------------------------------------
-1. Implement a scalable bounded buffer using pthreads [JOBBA I "BoundedBuffer_Scaling.c"].
+1. Implement a scalable bounded buffer using pthreads.

 Notes on how to compile the files can be found in Notes.txt